bvbhavana1/Implementation-and-RTL-Design-of-DMA-Controller-using-Verilog-in-Xilinx-ISE-14.7/README.md

 * Perform static timing analysis and identify the critical timing path.
 * Demonstrate a complete RTL → Simulation → Synthesis → Timing Analysis flow.

-## The Reports and Screenshots of this project are present above :
+## Repositary structure of the reports and screenshots af this project :
 ```text
 reports
 screenshots